-In 2010: "Informing Materials Packet" was sent to all providers, with memo to explain how providers are now required to use this packet in place of previous BHCS forms (see QA tab at Providers website).
+In 2010, the Informing Materials Packet will be sent via email to all providers, with a memo explaining how providers will be required to use it in place of previous BHCS forms.

-- Contains up-to-date BHCS documents regarding client rights (e.g., Consent to Treat, Freedom of Choice, HIPAA, etc.), per State/Federal requirements. - Simplifies review with clients at admission & required offering to all clients for annual review. - Single signature page requires only 1 signature by client & clinician for all materials; Multiple spaces for 'client initial/date' to prove annual review offer to clients. - Before distributing to staff for use, PASSWORD PROTECT the document!
+- Contains updated BHCS Informing Materials documents regarding client rights per State/Federal changes. - Simplifies review with clients at admission & required offering to clients for annual review. - Single signature page requires only 1 signature by client & clinician for all materials. - Multiple spaces for 'client initial/date' to prove annual review offer to clients.